Get Approved for up to $35,000 in 3 minutes

 As you may have gathered by now there’s no simple answer to the question of TFSA vs RRSP because it depends on varying factors like age and your income level now versus what you expect to be earning near retirement.

-The general consensus is if you’re young, with a lower income level, then a TFSA makes the most sense because you’re not looking for ways to reduce your taxable income.
+The general consensus is that if you’re young and have a lower income level, then a TFSA makes the most sense because you’re not looking for ways to reduce your taxable income.
 TFSAs offer a vehicle for long and near-term savings goals with the flexibility to pull your money when you need it.
-If you’re thinking about buying a new car, save for a down payment or take a really excellent vacation, then a TFSA makes all kinds of sense.
+If you’re thinking about buying a new car, saving for a down payment or taking a really excellent vacation, then a TFSA makes all kinds of sense.

 Pro tip: The ideal scenario is to contribute to both TFSA and RRSP accounts.
-If you have those dollars to spread, consider making the max RRSP contribution each year and allocating that tax refund into your TFSA.
+If you have those dollars to spread, consider making the maximum RRSP contribution each year and allocating that tax refund to your TFSA.
 Now you’re getting the best of both worlds.

-Best savings accounts in Canada for starting a TFSA or RRSP
+Best Savings Accounts in Canada for Starting a TFSA or an RRSP

 The savvy investor, however, will shop around for the best interest rate and get the most return for their money.
 The smaller the bank or credit union, the better the rate usually.
 Websites like ratehub give you a comprehensive comparison of rates and promotional rates across various Canadian financial institutions.